 To make one you can use a bowl with a lid or on a tall one with a leg.
 Take Easter eggs of three crayon colors and arrange them in the dish.
 You can also use spring willow or box tree twigs as well as single-color flowers.

 #14 Easter Napkins

-If you tie a dark-colour napkin with a hard-boiled egg appropriately, that will absolutely be enough to feel the Easter spirit.
+If you tie a dark-color napkin with a hard-boiled egg appropriately, that will absolutely be enough to feel the Easter spirit.